epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_qed.md

 Radiation reaction is calculated for photons of all energies, but photons with energy below this cutoff are not tracked.
 The default is 0.

+- `photon_sample_fraction` - Downscales photon production by only
+producing photons during emissions events at the given rate while increasing the weight of emitted photons by a factor of the reciprocal of the fraction in order to preserve total real photons.
+This needs to be a number in the range of 0 to 1.
+The default is 1.

 - `photon_dynamics` - Logical flag which specifies whether
 to push photons.
 If "F" then photons are generated, but their motion through the domain is not simulated and they stay where they were